kBeQ/SMX-Mod-Manager/README.md

 ## 📖 How to Use

 ### 1. First-Time Setup
-The Mod Manager works by linking to the folders on your PC where you store your mods.
+The Mod Manager works by linking to the folders on your PC where you store your mod `.zip` files.
 Each folder you add is called a "Library" and must contain only one type of mod.

 *   Open the Mod Manager and go to the **Settings** tab.
 *   Under "Local Mod Library," click **"Add Folder..."**.